This post was updated on June 29, 2022.

 With discussion aplenty in the Willamette Valley surrounding labeling, AVAs (American Viticultural Areas) and newly minted Willamette Valley regions (Van Duzer Corridor AVA approved in 2019 and Tualatin Hills and Laurelwood District AVAs in 2020), it’s understandable for consumers and members of the trade to have questions about the process of petitioning and finalizing a new appellation in the United States.

 FOR STARTERS, A FEW DEFINITIONS:

-Under the TTB regulations, an AVA is a defined grape-growing region having certain distinguishing features .
+Under Alcohol and Tobacco Tax and Trade Bureau (TTB) regulations, an AVA is a defined grape-growing region having certain distinguishing features .
 An AVA is meant to provide the public with accurate information about a wine’s origin.

-A petition is a written request for rule making to establish a new AVA or to modify an existing AVA, signed by the petitioner or an authorized agent of the petitioner, and submitted in accordance with the TTB regulations.
-Petitions need to include information such as an explanation of the historical significance of a proposed name and boundaries; evidence of characteristics that distinguish the proposed area from the area around it from a viticultural perspective; and a detailed map of the proposed AVA (see the TTB’s guide to proposing an AVA here).
+A petition is a written request for rule making to establish a new AVA or to modify an existing AVA, signed by the petitioner or an authorized agent of the petitioner, and submitted in accordance with TTB regulations.
+Petitions need to include information such as an explanation of the historical significance of a proposed name and boundaries; evidence of characteristics that distinguish the proposed area from the area around it from a viticultural perspective; and a detailed map of the proposed AVA (see TTB’s guide to proposing an AVA here).
 Any individual may submit a petition.

-A perfected petition is a petition that meets all the requirements of the TTB and contains sufficient evidence for the TTB to decide whether to proceed with rulemaking to establish a new AVA or change an existing AVA.
-A list of current perfected petitions, including those in Oregon, can be found here.
+A perfected petition is a petition that meets all the requirements of TTB and contains sufficient evidence for TTB to decide whether to proceed with rulemaking to establish a new AVA or change an existing AVA.
+A list of current perfected petitions, including any in Oregon, can be found here.

 An NPRM (Notice of Proposed Rulemaking) is a narrative document that describes the proposed AVA or proposed change to an AVA according to its petition, and invites the public to comment on it.